 “Do you know my grandfather?”

-The king chuckled.
-“Your grandfather had served me for five years before he made a name for himself with the humans.
-Given the title of Duke for his powers and even married off his son to the elven princess to create a tighter connection with the elven kin.
+The King chuckled.
+“Your grandfather had served me for five years before making a name for himself with the humans.
+Given the Duke’s title for his powers and even married off his son to the elven princess to create a tighter connection with the elven kin.
 Your grandfather was part of our people.
-One of the twelve major house: the house of Leaves.
+One of the twelve major houses: the House of Leaves.
 They would still welcome you into their family if you were to come back with us.”

 “I would think about it.”

-“To see such powerful magic user as yourself would be a good addition to the family.”
+“To see such a powerful magic user as yourself would be a good addition to the family.”

 This was my first time hearing about Duke Hon’s and Phil’s history.
-I didn’t know that he was part royalty and even possibly have a tiny bit of the Divine race blood flowing in him.
-They weren’t much things that I knew about Phil, except that he hated the elves with passion and his family line was considered a high standard.
+I didn’t know that he was part royalty and even possibly had a tiny bit of the Divine race blood flowing.
+They weren’t many things that I knew about Phil, except that he hated the elves with passion, and his family line was considered a high standard.
 “How is your mother and father doing?”

 “They have passed away.”

 “I see.”
-The King voice sounded a bit tight.
+The King’s voice sounded a bit tight.

 “And your grandfather.”

 Silence followed after making the whole room drop another temperature lower.
 Why were just these four standing in silence, making the whole room cold and heavy to breathe?
 I guess having the King of the Divine Race, my father, and the future Demon Lord all in the same room brings out the worst in all of them at the same time.
 One could say this was the worst matchup in the history of politics and family all in one.